amiralimadadi/Divar_WebScrap/README.md

 **Tip** The instructio of *!pip install ...* is written in the notebook to ensure that all libraries are installed in the destination machine.

-[Chrome driver](https://chromedriver.chromium.org/) is also needed to open and scroll the web page.
+[ChromeDriver](https://chromedriver.chromium.org/) is also needed to open and scroll the web page.
+You need to download the suitable version based on your Operating System.
+ChromeDriver is an open source tool for automated testing of webapps.
+It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.
+ChromeDriver is a standalone server that implements the W3C WebDriver standard.

 ## Files
 1.   **Scrap.ipynb**: Contains the entire python code of project.